Oregon Coast Road Trip Itinerary

 Where to Stay:

-Day 4: Take a stroll through the Oregon Coast Aquarium in Newport before heading out on the road.
-From Newport, check out Big Stump, Cape Perpetua (with Devil’s Churn and Thor’s Well), and then head to Florence for the evening.
+Day 4: Surf at Agate Beach or stroll along South Beach before heading out of Newport.
+Check out Big Stump, Cape Perpetua (with Devil’s Churn and Thor’s Well), and then head to Florence for the evening.

 Where to Stay: